top of page

 Don’t job skills programs exist?
 Why Lagniappe?

 Sheridan County does not currently have a paid job skills program designed to equip participants for employment at living wages.
 Even relatively successful job skills programs are often out-of-reach for parents because they require parents to quit jobs and/or pay for childcare while committing to an unpaid pursuit for several weeks.
-At Lagniappe, parents will be paid as they are learning, and also be paid for time spent pursuing relevant supportive education and programming that fosters long-term personal and financial independence (such as earning a GED).
+At Lagniappe, parents are paid as they learn commercial sewing, as well as their time spent pursuing relevant supportive education and programming that fosters long-term personal and financial independence (such as earning a GED).

 What kind of supportive programming?